ansys/scade-guitools/doc/source/user-guide/index.rst

 Persistence
 -----------

-Dialog boxes are commonly used for prompting the user for command parameters.
+Dialog boxes are commonly used to prompt the user for command parameters.
-Settings and property pages aim at adding additional properties to a project or a model.
+Settings and property pages aim at adding properties to a project or a model.
 Although these properties can be stored using a private syntax in a separate file, it is more convenient to use the means available in the SCADE environment:

-* Properties in a project file (ETP): These properties are usually attached to a project, but they can apply to file or folders too.
-They can also be linked to a configuration.
+* Properties in a project file (ETP): these properties are usually attached to a project, but they can also apply to file or folders.
+They can be linked to a configuration.
-* Pragmas in a SCADE file (XSCADE or SCADE): These pragmas can be set to any model element that is traceable.
+* Pragmas in a SCADE file (XSCADE or SCADE): these pragmas can be set to any model element that is traceable.
 This corresponds more or less to any model element that can be selected in the SCADE browser.

 The :mod:`data <ansys.scade.guitools.data>` module provide classes for binding controls